 Berkant Turan

-ML Researcher @ IOL Group at ZIB | PhD Candidate @ TU Berlin | Member @ BMS
+ML Researcher @ IOL Lab at ZIB | PhD Candidate @ TU Berlin | Member @ Berlin Mathematical School

-I am a first-year PhD candidate at the Institute of Mathematics, TU Berlin and a research associate at Zuse Institute Berlin (ZIB).
+I am a second-year PhD candidate at the Institute of Mathematics, TU Berlin and a research associate at Zuse Institute Berlin (ZIB).
 Under the supervision of Prof. Sebastian Pokutta, I am currently part of the Interactive Optimization and Learning (IOL) research group at ZIB.
 Additionally, I am a member of the Berlin Mathematical School (BMS), which is part of the Math+ Excellence Cluster.

 My current research focuses on the Interpretability of Deep Neural Networks.
 In particular, I am investigating the use of saliency maps created by feature selectors in a min-max game to gain valuable insights into the inner workings of black-box models.